 Starting solids is a very important phase and there are a few overarching goals to keep in mind:

-To this end, I’ve got a few pointers for using baby food pouches so your baby becomes the healthy, self-feeder he was meant to be!
+To this end, I’ve got a few pointers for using baby food pouches so your baby becomes the healthy, self-feeder they were meant to be!

 The original intent when baby food pouches came out on the market was to use them with a spoon.
 Parents could squeeze a bit of baby food onto the spoon and feed it to their infant.
 Today, the spoon is skipped and sucking from the pouch is the norm.
 This misses the opportunity to teach baby how to eat off a spoon and use his mouth muscles to manage, propel and chew food.